Navigating Conflict of Interest Policies: Insider Tips from a Detroit Recruiter

 LOL - too many!!!!
 Trust me, there are MANY "trying" days in the world of HR.
 So many days I simply say, "I hate people!" hehe

-How does a conflict of interest affect Pampered Chef?
+How can I identify a potential conflict of interest in my Pampered Chef business?

-What should I do if I am unsure about a potential conflict of interest?
+What should I do if I suspect a conflict of interest in my team?

 Similar Pampered Chef Threads